Ada-Developers-Academy/ada-learning-learn/ada-staff/creating-content-locally.md

 ## Future Content

-Future content on **git** may be added to this for non-instructional staff.
+Future content on **git** may be added to this course for non-instructional staff.

 ### !end-callout

 ## Instructional Staff

 Instructional Staff should continue to the Instructional Staff Unit and review the following topics:
+    - Setting Up Course
     - Creating A Lesson
     - Coding Assignments
     - Grading Intro

-You can continue work in your topic in the [Ada Learning Learn Sandbox Repo](https://github.com/ada-developers-academy/ada-learning-learn-sandbox) locally and push up your changes.

-Instructors may choose to review the first topic, **Setting Up Course**, but note that they will not have the authorization to create new courses.